Changissnz/selfinterest/README.md

 action, specifically that of human beings, has a difficulty in interpretation in proportion to the hardness of the information games at play.
 Therein the information games lies the deception in compartmentalized and shifty forms.
-Competent manifestations of deception could be due to the unknown remaining the unknown, thus exponentiating doubt that could drastically distort the interpreter's cognitive faculties, and to the fluidity of changing circumstances that manipulate the interpreter's priorities in the context of the deception.
+Competent manifestations of deception could be due to pertinent unknowns remaining unknowns, thus exponentiating doubt that could drastically distort the interpreter's cognitive faculties, and to the fluidity of changing circumstances that manipulate the interpreter's priorities in the context of the deception.